ga4gh/gks-common/schema/core-im/def/StudyGroup.rst

 **Computational Definition**

-A collection of individuals or specimens from the same taxonomic class, selected for analysis in a scientific study based on their exhibiting one or more common characteristics  (e.g. species, ethnicity, race, country of origin, clinical history, age, gender, geographic location, income, etc.) May be referred to as a 'cohort' or 'population' in specific research settings.
+A collection of individuals or specimens from the same taxonomic class, selected for analysis in a scientific study based on their exhibiting one or more common characteristics  (e.g. species, race, age, gender, disease state, income) May be referred to as a 'cohort' or 'population' in specific research settings.

 **Information Model**